electricpluton/freecodecamp_projects/README.md

 # freecodecamp.org projects

+#Project 1
-Repository for web projects to validate the freecodecamp web certifiaction.
+Repository that contains web projects to validate the freecodecamp web certification.

-Tribute prject talk about Steve Wozniak one of the co-founder of apple and the pionner of the design of the Apple I. Apple II and the Macintosh
+Tribute prject talk about Steve Wozniak one of the co-founder of apple and a pionner of the design of the Apple I, Apple II and the Macintosh.

+#Project 2
 Survey form project is about a demographic survey